Germany, Italy, France suspend AstraZeneca shots amid safety fears, disrupting EU vaccinations

 “This results in delays in protecting people, and the potential for increased vaccine hesitancy, as a result of people who have seen the headlines and understandably become concerned.
 There are no signs yet of any data that really justify these decisions.”

-“...Those who have already had the vaccine can and must remain safe,” she said.
+“...Those who have already had the vaccine can and must remain safe,” she told a radio station.
 “I feel like saying the vaccine is safe, even having reviewed all the data.”

 ‘UNUSUAL’ SYMPTOMS